 Soaring inflation can ruin your finances

-As we touched on above, both directly and indirectly, soaring inflation can considerably impact the cost of living, investments, and income.
+As we touched on above, soaring inflation can considerably impact the cost of living, investments, and income directly and indirectly.
 Manageable inflation is healthy for an economy, allowing moderate price increases to maintain relative profitability for companies and keep pace with wage inflation.
 However, unless your income can keep pace with inflation, this creates a scenario where your relative spending power is in constant decline.